justinbrown15/justinbrown15/README.md

-### Hi there, I'm Justin 👋
+### I'm Justin Brown👋
-* 🖥️ Favorite languages are Python, C++, and Java.
+* 🖥️ I enjoy workiing with Python, C++, and Java.
-* 🌱 I'm currently learning game development in Python with pygame.
+* 🌱 I'm currently exploring game development with Python and pygame.
 * 📫 I can be reached via email at jbrown80@binghamton.edu
 <!--
 **justinbrown15/justinbrown15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.